Travel details

 -

-On this day you will visit the southeastern cluster of rock-hewn churches, the second group.
-The churches in this area are more irregularly designed compared to the northwestern cluster; some have secular origins and are believed to have been built up to five centuries before King Lalibela’s reign.
+Today you will visit the second group of rock-hewn churches, the southeast cluster.
+The churches in this area have a more irregular design compared to the northwest group; some churches have secular origins and are thought to have been constructed up to five centuries before King Lalibela's reign.

-Bet Aba Libanos: According to legend, it was built in one night with the help of angels for King Lalibela’s wife, Meskel Kebre.
+Bet Aba Libanos: According to legend, King Lalibela's wife, Meskel Kebre, built this with the help of angels in one night.

 Bet Emmanuel